 The family is very important to them and also include uncles, grandparents, cousins and other external relations as godparents or very close friends.
 The children have godparents and when the parents are not they are the grandparents who care for the little ones.
 It is common for families to work together in the same companies.
 There are different social classes.

 Friends and relationships are also important.
-Online dating on sites like Filipina cupid are becoming more popular, with many looking to meet foreigners.
+Online dating on sites like Filipina cupid is becoming more popular, with many looking to meet foreigners.
 You can view a review of the site here asiansexpats.com/filipino-cupid-review.
 Filipinas also love to meet their friends at the mall and go out for meals.
 Overall the entire country is friendly and open to meeting new people.